Rùn (meme): Reception

 Many Chinese youths identify as followers of the runology movement, and the term has become a buzzword online.
 Discussions of runxue are not censored outright.
 However, Chinese authorities seem wary of their ideology: some articles on tips about emigration have been blocked and accounts posting them suspended.

 Despite the popularity of the movement, Chinese citizens found it more difficult to emigrate during the COVID-19 pandemic.
 Passports are a prerequisite to leaving China, but the Chinese government stopped issuing and renewing travel documents for non-essential trips since 2020, citing the possibility of returning travelers spreading COVID-19 in China after being infected abroad.

 In 2023, emigration resumed after the Chinese government lifted tight border controls.
 As Chinese citizens find it more difficult to obtain a visa to enter the US, some opted to enter the US illegally through Mexico, a phenomenon known as zouxian (walk route).
 From January through September 2023, US Border Patrol arrested 22,187 Chinese nationals illegally crossing the US-Mexico border, nearly 13 times the number arrested in the same period in 2022.
 Asian countries such as Japan, Thailand, and Vietnam also saw a wave of Chinese migrants after the pandemic.
+The number of such immigrants to the US declined significantly in 2025 during the second presidency of Donald Trump, with only 80 Chinese nationals crossing the border in July 2025.